OOPSpam/blog/_posts/2026-09-08-5-ways-to-stop-spam-in-mailchimp.md

 tags:
   - Mailchimp
 ---
-To stop spam in [Mailchimp](https://mailchimp.com/), scan your audience for risky and fake addresses, turn on double opt-in, authenticate your sending domain with SPF, DKIM, and DMARC, remove spam-trigger content from your emails, and never import a purchased list.
+To stop spam in [Mailchimp](https://mailchimp.com/), scan your audience for fake or risky emails, enable double opt-in, authenticate your domain with SPF, DKIM, and DMARC, avoid spam-triggering content, and never use purchased lists.
+OOPSpam integrates directly with Mailchimp to scan contacts against over 200 million blocked email addresses.
+Here’s how to apply each method.

-OOPSpam now connects directly to Mailchimp and checks every contact against a database of over 200 million blocked emails, one of the largest in the market, so you can scan an entire audience for spam signups in a few clicks.
-Here is exactly how to do each one.

 ## **1. Scan and Clean Your Audience with OOPSpam**

 Spam signups and fake addresses sit quietly in your audience until a campaign goes out, bounces, and drags down your sender score.
 The fastest fix is to check every contact against a spam database before that happens.[ **OOPSpam**](https://www.oopspam.com/) (that is us) just added a native Mailchimp integration that does exactly this.

 Here is the workflow:

 Go to your [OOPSpam Dashboard](https://app.oopspam.com/Identity/Account/Register) and click **Integrations** in the left sidebar.
 Click **Connect** on the Mailchimp card.